 S-100 Part 11 clearly states that the portrayal section is optional.

-S-99 describes the “Operational Procedures for the Organization and Management of the S-100 Geospatial Information Registry” and specifies that a proposer provides portrayal proposals and that these proposals should be reviewed by the submitting organisation and finally go through the registry manager and domain control body acceptance procedure.
+S-99 describes the “Operational Procedures for the Organization and Management of the S-100 Geospatial Information Registry” and specifies that a proposer provides portrayal proposals and that these proposals should be reviewed by the submitting organisation and finally goes through the registry manager and domain control body acceptance procedure.

 What is missing is clear guidance on which HSSC working group has the responsibility to a) specify symbols and to b) keep control over the various symbols used under HSSC remit (HYDRO domain).
 As more and more product specifications mature, and with the advent of an interoperability specification, this clarification becomes pressing.